-&lt;sup>18 WORLD TRADE ORGANIZATION, Memorandum of Understanding on Rules and Procedures for the Settlement of Disputes, Marrakech, April 15, 1994.
+&lt;sup>18 WORLD TRADE ORGANIZATION, Memorandum of Understanding on Rules and Procedures for the Settlement of Disputes, Marrakech, April 15, 1994

 &lt;sup>19 PRIFTI Viola, The Breeding Exception to Patent Rights: Analysis of Compliance with Article 30 of the TRIPS Agreement [online], Springer, 2015, para.
-6.1.
+6.1 of flexibility on which WTO members must rely when interpreting and implementing Article 30, in order to ensure balanced protection of intellectual property rights.

 &lt;sup>20 UNITED NATIONS ORGANIZATION, Vienna Convention on the Law of Treaties, Vienna, May 23, 1969, entry into force January 27, 1980, United Nations, Treaty Series, vol. 1155, p.
-134.
+134

-&lt;sup>21 WORLD TRADE ORGANIZATION, General Agreement on Tariffs and Trade 1994, Marrakesh, April 15, 1994.
+&lt;sup>21 WORLD TRADE ORGANIZATION, General Agreement on Tariffs and Trade 1994, Marrakesh, April 15, 1994